Slice regular functions as covering maps and global $\star$-roots: Introduction

 Our purpose, in the present work, is to study the existence and nature of th $k$-th $\star$-roots of a slice regular function, i.e. the solutions of $g^{\star k}=f$, from the point of view of covering maps, thus obtaining global results and allowing a study of the monodromy of the solution of the functional equation $g^{\star k}=f$.

-The main difference with other previous attempts at this task lays in the techniques we employ, which stem from merging our two different, but related, interpretations of slice regularity, developed in our respective previous works in the field.
+Clearly, many results on $k$-th $\star$-roots could be derived out of those obtained for the $\star-\log$.
+For instance, using natural ideas, it should be possible to prove many results on the existence of a $\star$-root of a function, starting from the possible existence of its $\star$-logarithm.
+However, the main difference with other previous attempts at this task lays in the techniques we employ, which stem from merging our two different, but related, interpretations of slice regularity, developed in our respective previous works in the field.

-On the one hand, any slice regular function can be interpreted, via a suitable complex analytic representation, as a holomorphic curve in $\C^4\equiv \C\otimes\H$, so we can apply all the techniques of classical complex analysis and relate geometric properties of such curve to characteristic of the slice regular function (see ~\cites{Mongodi:HolSR,Mongodi:AssAlg}).
+On the one hand, any slice regular function can be interpreted, via a suitable complex analytic representation, as a holomorphic curve in $\C^4\equiv \C\otimes\H$, so we can apply all the techniques of classical complex analysis and relate geometric properties of such a curve to characteristic of the slice regular function (see ~\cites{Mongodi:HolSR,Mongodi:AssAlg}).
 In this setting, the $\star$-product emerges naturally as the operation induced on such curves by the algebra product of $\C\otimes\H$.

 On the other hand, the space of slice regular functions can be given the structure of a rank $4$ module over the set of multiplicative commutators, i.e. the set of slice preserving functions $\mathcal{S}_\R$ (see~\cites{AltavillaAMPA,AltavillaLAA}); this construction depends on the choice of a basis $(1,\ I,\ J,\ K)$ of $\H$ as a real vector space, so that, given $f_0,\ f_1,\ f_2,\ f_3$ slice preserving, the map